hashes02/herd_pro/README.md

  5. Open the app folder as an administrator in VScode
  6. Press **Shift + CTRL + F**
  7. Search for **beforeRouteEnter** Replace await **window.api.licensing.hasValidLicense()** with **true**
+ 8. Save the file
+ 9. Run `npx asar pack app app.asar` (optional)
- 8. Save the file, run Herd and Enjoy
+ 10.  run Herd and Enjoy